MrKatrish/code_refactor/README.md

 - Create descriptive title for website.

-As this is my first serious HTML project I accept any criticisms and any approvals on this.
+As this is my first serious HTML project I do accept any criticisms and any approvals on this.

 ## Installation

-No installation is needed!
+No installation is needed, just download components.

 ## Usage